3 Unique Tagging Solutions to Track Business Assets

 - Devices are designed with long-lasting battery life or have hardwired capabilities

-- Access to real-time tracking, live location and historical location data of assets
+- Provide instant access to real-time tracking, live location, and historical location data

-- Employees can have access to all asset data on tablets and mobiles
+- Users can have access to all asset data on mobile devices

-Barcode tracking is a relatively easy and time-efficient way to collect all possible data from an asset.
-Simply enter the asset’s information (date received, maintenance schedule, etc.) and the barcode tracking software will build a unique barcode for that asset.
+Barcode tracking is a relatively easy-to-use and cost-efficient way to track assets.
+It works by simply entering an asset’s data (date received, maintenance schedule, etc.) into a barcode tracking system and building a unique barcode label.

 A single barcode has the ability to hold and store extensive data regarding each asset.
-Meaning, in one scan, you can retrieve all available information about that asset.
+Meaning, in one scan, users can instantly retrieve all available information about that asset.

-There are many benefits to choosing a barcoding system over other technologies, such as RFID tracking.
-For example, barcodes are cheaper to produce (even in large quantities) and can significantly increase the speed of asset tracking.
+There are many benefits to choosing a barcoding system over other tagging technologies, such as RFID tags.
+For instance, barcodes are cheaper to produce and can significantly increase the speed of asset tracking.

 But, the most beneficial factor of using a barcode tracking system is the high reduction in errors.
-According to makebarcode.com, the typical error rate for human data entry is 1 per 300 characters.
+The typical error rate for human data entry is 1 per 300 characters.
 Whereas, the error rate of a barcode scanner can be as accurate as 1 error in 36 trillion characters.

-- Barcodes can store an extensive amount of data (up to 4000 characters of text)
+- Store an extensive amount of data (up to 4000 characters of text) on one label

-- Increases speed of asset knowledge as opposed to manual data collection
+- Increase the speed of asset knowledge as opposed to manual data collection

-- Barcodes are cheap to produce, even in large quantities
+- Cheaper to produce, even in large quantities

-- Employees can scan barcode assets on smartphones with cloud-based apps and built-in QR scanners
+- Can be scanned on smartphones with cloud-based apps and built-in QR scanners

 What is RFID Asset Tracking?

-- Active RFID tags: Powered by battery and send out a continuous signal for a reader to receive.
+- Active RFID tags that are powered by a battery and send out a continuous signal for a reader to receive

-- Passive RFID tags: Have no battery and wait for a signal from the reader to respond.
+- Passive RFID tags that have no battery and wait for a signal from the reader to respond

-- Semi-passive RFID tags: Have a battery, but wait for a signal from the reader to respond.
+- Semi-passive RFID tags that have a battery, but wait for a signal from the reader to respond

-There can be many benefits to using an RFID system in the workplace, as opposed to a barcode tracking system.
-For example, an RFID tag needs no line of sight for it to function, meaning it can be activated from a distance.
-Whereas, a barcode would need to be scanned by a reader with no obstructions between the two.
+There are many benefits to using an RFID system in the workplace, as opposed to a barcode tracking system.
+For instance, an RFID tag needs no line of sight for it to function.
+Meaning it can be activated from a distance.
+Whereas, a barcode would need to be scanned in line of sight with no obstructions between the label and reader.

-This technology can also be hugely efficient when it comes to reading the data from multiple business assets.
+RFID can also be hugely efficient when it comes to reading the data from multiple asset tags.
 A barcode scanner would scan one asset at a time, whereas RFID enables you to read multiple tags at once.

-- Gather asset data from an RFID tag from a distance of between 20-1500 feet (depending on tag type)
+- Gather data from a distance of between 20-1500 feet (depending on tag type)

 - Tags are made from durable material for long-lasting and weather-proofing